-Fresno to Bakersfield Mitigation Monitoring and Enforcement Plan Implementati Mitigation Measure Title Mitigation Text Phase Implementati on Action Reporting Schedule Implement ation Party Reporting Party Implement ation Text Implementation Mechanism Impact # Impact Text h.
-Specification of performance standards for the re-established plant communities within the construction limits. : i.
+Fresho to Bakersheid Mitigation Monitoring and Enforcement Plan Mitigation Measure Title Mitigation Text Phase Implementation Reporting Schedule Implemen ation Party Reporting Party Implement ation Text Implementation Mechanism Impact # Impact Text h.
+Specification of performance standards for the re-established plant communities within the construction limits. i.
 Specification of the remedial measures to be taken if performance standards are not met (e.g., a form of adaptive management). j.
 Methods and requirements for monitoring restoration/replacement efforts, which will be a combination of qualitative and quantitative data consistent with mitigation measures and permit conditions. k.
-Measures to preserve topsoil and control erosion.
-I. Design of protective fencing around Environmentally Sensitive Areas (ESAs), environmentally restricted areas (ERAs), and the construction staging areas. m.
+Measures to preserve topsoil and control erosion. l.
+Design of protective fencing around Environmentally Sensitive Areas (ESAs), environmentally restricted areas (ERAs), and the construction staging areas. m.
 Specification of the locations and quantities of gallinaceous guzzlers (catch basin/artificial watering structures) and the monitoring of water levels in them. n.
 Locations of trees to be protected as wildlife habitat (roosting sites) and locations for planting replacement trees. o.
 Specification of the purpose, type, frequency, and extent of chemical use for insect and disease control operations as part of vegetative maintenance within sensitive habitat areas. p.
 Specific construction monitoring programs for habitats of concern and special-status species, as needed. q.
 Specific measures for the protection of vernal pool habitat and riparian areas.
 These measures may include erosion and siltation control measures, protective fencing guidelines, dust control measures, grading techniques, construction area limits, and biological monitoring requirements. r.
 Provisions for biological monitoring during ground-disturbing activities to confirm compliance and success of protective measures.
 The monitoring procedures will (1) identify specific locations of wildlife habitat and sensitive species to be monitored; (2) identify the frequency of monitoring and the monitoring methods (for each habitat and sensitive species to be monitored); (3) list required qualifications of biological monitor(s), and (4) identify the reporting requirements.
-BIO-MM#6 Prepare and During final design, the Project Botanist will prepare a Restoration and Revegetation Plan Prepare the plan Pre- Prepare and Implement Finalize the RRP Pre- Contractor Contractor Finalize the RRP Pre- Condition of the Design/Build BIO-MM#6 applies to all BIO Impa icts Restoration (RRP) for temporarily disturbed upland construction, RRP. construction. construction.
-Contract and Revegetation communities.
-(Site restoration will also be conducted to restore temporary impacts on Implement the plan Follow reporting reporting Restoration and Revegetation Plan Plan valley foothill riparian areas [BIO-MM#47] and jurisdictional waters [BIO-MM#48].)
-In the during construction, requirements as established requirements as RRP, impacts on habitat subject to temporary Monitoring by agency established to document ground disturbances that will require during Post- permit by agency implementation
+Implement a Restoration and communities.
+(Site restoration will also be conducted to restore temporary impacts on Prepare the plan Pre- construction, Implement the plan during construction, Monitoring during Post- Finalize the RRP Pre- construction.
+Follow reporting requirements as established by agency permit Contractor Contractor construction.
+Follow reporting requirements as established Restoration and Revegetation Plan BIO-MM#6 applies to all BIO Impa ncts